-- 1. Define children's literature and the various genres it includes. - 2.
-Understand a wide variety of authors, illustrators, genres, and formats of children's literature. - 3.
+- 1. Identify a wide variety of quality literature for children. - 2.
+Identify criteria for selecting high quality children's literature. - 3.
 Discuss various historical, political, sociocultural and critical issues reflected in children's literature. - 4.
 Understand the multimodal nature of children's picturebooks and informational texts. - 5.
 Explore the changes in children's literature due to technological advances and digital resources. - 6.
-Identify and discuss the various narrative structures and elements of children's literature. - 7.
-Identify various themes and archetypes in children's literature. - 8.
+Explain the importance of reading aloud to children, encouraging child involvement in such a way as to facilitate growth in meaning-making and literary awareness. - 7.
+Identify and discuss the various structures and elements of children's literature. - 8.
+Generate viable interpretations of literature. - 9.
+Identify various genres, authors, illustrators and themes in children's literature. - 10.
 Access professional resources on children's literature in on-line and print resources.